Why Take Verification Photos?

-Verification photos also help the client figure out when damage occurred and recoup the cost of that damage from the guest who caused it.
+Also, if there's damage done to the property, verification photos can help the client figure out when it occurred and recoup the cost of that damage from the guest who caused it.
 By reviewing previous verification photos, they’ll know when an item went missing or got broken.

-Tap the camera icon to take the photo, and click the check mark to verify that this is the photo you want to use.
+2. Take the required photo, then click the checkmark to verify that this is the photo you want to use.

 To get the best use of verification photos:

 Make sure there’s enough light to take a clear photo.